OneLink U Lesson 4

 This is a tool that is helpful for leaders as well as team members.
 Some are naturally good at “reading” a situation and others are naturally good at “acting” to get things done.

-1. Ideally we strive to do both well in a timely manner: We say this is big R and big A.
+1. Ideally we strive to read well what should be done and act in a timely and effective manner: This person is acting with a big R and big A.

 Discussion Questions